1758 - Russian invasion of East Prussia

 The campaign lasted from January to June 1758

-In September 1757, a few weeks after its victory at Gross Jägersdorf, the Russian army of field marshal Stepan Fiodorovitch Apraxin, despite lieutenant-general Sibilsky's advice, retired and went into winter quarters in Courland, Livonia and Poland.
-Only a small Russian corps of some 11,000 men was left behind in the area of Memel (actual Klaipėda).
-Sibilsky left the army and went to Warsaw from where he wrote to the empress of Russia.
+In September 1757, a few weeks after its victory at Gross Jägersdorf, the Russian army of Field Marshal Stepan Fiodorovitch Apraxin, despite Lieutenant-General Sibilsky's advice, retired and went into winter-quarters in Courland, Livonia and Poland.
+Only a small Russian corps of some 11,000 men was left behind in the area of Memel (present-day Klaipėda).
+Sibilsky left the army and went to Warsaw from where he wrote to Empress Elizabeth Petrovna.

-Elizabeth Petrovna, the Russian empress, was extremely displeased at the retreat of her army from Prussia.
+The Russian empress, was extremely displeased at the retreat of her army from Prussia.
 She ordered an enquiry on Apraxin's conduct.
-The command of the Russian army was transferred to general Villim Vilimovich Fermor while Apraxin was cited before a court at Narva.
-The inquiry revealed that Apraxin had acted upon chancellor Bestuzhev's instruction.
+The command of the Russian army was transferred to General Villim Vilimovich Fermor while Apraxin was cited before a court at Narva.
+The inquiry revealed that Apraxin had acted upon Chancellor Bestuzhev's instruction.
 The chancellor was immediately disgraced.

-In mid winter, Fermor was ordered to regain possession of East Prussia.
+In mid-winter, Fermor was ordered to regain possession of East Prussia.
 The Prussians were immediately informed of this and 2 bns of the Garrison Regiment Nr.
-1 Putkammer under lieutenant-colonels Unruh and Wutenau, respectively occupying Königsberg (actual Kaliningrad) and Pillau (actual Baltiysk), retired into Pomerania.
+1 Putkammer under Lieutenant-Colonels Unruh and Wutenau, respectively occupying Königsberg (present-day Kaliningrad) and Pillau (present-day Baltiysk), retired into Pomerania.
 They took with them the money, the greatest part of stores and the artillery.

 |Order of Battle|

 |Detailed order of battle of the Russian Army in January 1758.|